JPMorgan Chase and Amazon Discover Campaign Finance Reform by Way of Social Collapse

 Like last week’s corporate statements against President Trump’s riot incitement, these pledges to stop buying legislation and lawmakers in broad daylight also ring hollow.
 But there is something minimally interesting happening in the fallout: In response to the news that companies were turning off their money faucets, Lloyd Blankfein, the former chief executive of Goldman Sachs, ended up saying the quiet part loud about the influence of money in politics.
 “I would be very reluctant to threaten a legislator with a permanent breach over any single issue,” he toldThe New York Times, “recognizing we may need to work together on many other things that will be important to us in the future.”
 These campaign donations have always been transactions—a gift of cash in exchange for influence.
 That the companies have reverse-engineered their way into campaign finance reform—temporary though their penance may be—is only a further admission of how broken our system was long before January 6.
 The trick now is to force them to keep their money out of politics for good.

-Even massive multi-billion-dollar outfits, like Facebook or Amazon, have adopted the practice of contributing to both Republicans and Democrats as a way to ensure they have an audience regardless of outcome.
+Even massive multibillion-dollar outfits, such as Facebook and Amazon, have adopted the practice of contributing to both Republicans and Democrats as a way to ensure they have an audience regardless of outcome.
 (Plus, as Nwanevu wrote, “Financial support for a campaign to resegregate the right to vote in this country cannot be ‘balanced out.’”
 This stuff doesn’t come out in the wash.)
 Opting out of that exchange for a few months or even an election cycle does not absolve these corporations of backing a throng of far-right members of Congress.
-Plus, the moment it’s deemed safe by their legal and PR departments to resume their donations, the machine will crank right back up.
+Plus, the moment it’s deemed safe by their legal and P.R. departments to resume their donations, the machine will crank right back up.

 Read more https://newrepublic.com/article/160892/jpmorgan-chase-amazon-discover-campaign-finance-reform-way-social-collapse